ablab/spades/README.md

     -o spades_output
 ```

-If a single-read library is splitted into several files:
+If a single-read library is split into several files:

 ``` bash